h34tnet/temporize/README.md

 # Temporize

-Temporize is a template engine for java that statically compiles templates into java source files, which can then be used from your code without the original template files.
+Temporize is a template engine for java that statically compiles templates into java source files, which then can then be used from your code without the original template files.

-Compared to other engines Temporize is not necessarily designed to separate programmers from page designers as the project needs to be recompiled after changes in the templates.
+Compared to other engines Temporize is not necessarily designed to separate programmers from designers as the project needs to be recompiled after changes in the templates.

 ## Why + advantages

-* Speed - it's ~30%-50% faster than Rocker at the https://github.com/mbosecke/template-benchmark Stock benchmark
+* Speed - it's one of the - if not the - fastest engine in the https://github.com/mbosecke/template-benchmark Stock benchmark.
+It's fast because the templates itself are compiled by the JVM.
-* No file IO during runtime (i.e. no blocking, IO is done only during the compilation step) (except for the JVMs startup itself)
+* No file IO during runtime (i.e. no blocking, IO is done only during the compilation step - except for the JVMs startup itself)
 * IDE auto-completion support for all IDEs without any extra plug-ins
 * Packaging and distributing the compiled templates is easy.
 There is no need to package the original template sources.